dixslyf/acush/docs.typ

 - _String parsing_:
   The shell should be able to parse both single-quoted and double-quoted strings.
+  Within quoted strings, special characters like `&` and `;` are taken literally.
   Within a double-quoted string, `\"` can be used to represent a literal `"`.
   Similarly, within a single-quoted string, `\'` can be used to represent a literal `'`.
   In both cases, `\` itself can be escaped using `\\`.
+  Escape sequences can also be used in unquoted strings.

 = Self-Diagnosis and Evaluation